geotools/geotools/docs/user/library/api/envelope.rst

 * Java Rectangle2D - we have **Envelope2D** which is spatial extension of the Java Rectangle2D class.
 Our implementation makes use of doubles to store coordinates and holds on to a CoordinateReferenceSystem allowing us to tell where the coordinates are located.

 * JTS Envelope - we have *ReferencedEnvelope* which is adds a CoordinateReferenceSystem to a traditional JTS Envelope.
+A subclass of ReferencedEnvelope is *ReferencedEnvelope3D* which supports a third dimension on top of the regular two dimensions.

-As you can see **ReferencedEnvelope** is a bit of a olive branch between the JTS Geometry model and ISO Geometry model.
+As you can see **ReferencedEnvelope** and **ReferencedEnvelope3D** are a bit of a olive branch between the JTS Geometry model and ISO Geometry model.

 You will find other "Rectangles" around as you make use of GeoTools in a real world application.